Symptoms and treatment of cracks in the bones of the arms and legs. Bone crack

 • eggs and so on.

 It is also advised to take vitamin and mineral complexes.
-Is it possible to stand on the leg with a crack, the specialist determines, but as a rule - it is impossible.
+A specialist will determine whether it is possible to stand on a leg with a crack, but as a rule, it is not possible.

-How long a leg bone fracture heals depends on the age and general health of the patient.
+How long it takes for a leg bone fracture to heal depends on the age and general health of the patient.
 In older people, recovery processes slow down.
-Their rehabilitation period is delayed.
+Their rehabilitation period is prolonged.
 As a rule, the initial cure is completed after 1-1.5 months.
-It will take up to six months for the final recovery.
+It will take up to six months for final recovery.

-There are usually no complications after fractures in the bones, since these injuries heal quite quickly.
-Rarely, cases of the appearance of consequences in the form of gangrene or tonsillitis of a phlegmonous nature are recorded in the victims.
-If you correctly organize medical care, as well as strictly follow all medical prescriptions, healing the affected bone will not be difficult.
+There are usually no complications after bone cracks, since these injuries heal fairly quickly.
+Cases of consequences in the form of gangrene or sore throat of a phlegmonous nature are rarely recorded.
+If you properly organize medical care and strictly follow all medical instructions, healing the damaged bone will not be difficult.

-Forecasts in such cases are usually favorable.
-If you listen to the recommendations of the traumatologist, there will be no unpleasant consequences.
-In case of refusal of treatment, the crack deepens and turns into a fracture over time.
-The debris can shift due to the patient's active lifestyle.
-Hematoma without proper care suppurates and even turns into gangrene.
+The prognosis in such cases is usually favorable.
+If you listen to the recommendations of a traumatologist, there will be no unpleasant consequences.
+If treatment is refused, the crack deepens and eventually turns into a fracture.
+The debris may become dislodged due to the patient's active lifestyle.
+Without proper care, a hematoma festeres and even turns into gangrene.

 Any injury requires proper examination and treatment.
-Postponing a visit to the doctor often leads to serious consequences and protracted treatment.
+Delaying a visit to the doctor often leads to serious consequences and prolonged treatment.

-A fracture in a bone is one of the less dangerous conditions, unlike a fracture.
+A crack in the bone is one of the less dangerous conditions, unlike a fracture.
 However, this does not mean that it can be ignored.
-A fracture in the bone occurs as a result of partial damage to the integrity of the bone tissue structure.
-Very often, this can be observed in flat bones, which indicates linear fractures.
+A bone fracture occurs as a result of partial damage to the integrity of the bone tissue structure.
+Very often this can be observed in flat bones, which indicates linear fractures.

-It is worth noting that there is a field of knowledge that every literate person must own.
-Such skills help to quickly navigate in an emergency and in case of a need for first aid.
-Injuries to the hands and feet are among the most common dangerous situations.
-So, in the case of playing sports, jogging or the most ordinary walk, the formation of cracks or severe fractures of bone tissues must be distinguished from each other in order to provide adequate first aid to people who have been injured.
+It is worth noting that there is an area of knowledge that every literate person must master.
+Such skills help to quickly navigate in an emergency situation and in the event of a need for first aid.
+Injuries to the hands and feet are very common dangerous situations.
+So, in the case of sports, jogging or the most ordinary walk, the formation of cracks or severe fractures of bone tissue must be distinguished from each other in order to provide adequate first aid to people who have been injured.

-What are the symptoms of a fractured bone?
+What are the symptoms of a bone crack?

 Causes of the phenomenon

-Very often you can observe a condition such as a bone fracture.
-They can be obtained, for example, as a result of an accident (traffic accident, domestic or industrial injury), when participating in a fight, in case of falling into ice, and also in training.
+Very often you can observe a condition such as a bone crack.
+They can be obtained, for example, as a result of an accident (road traffic accident, domestic or work injury), while participating in a fight, in the event of a fall in ice, as well as during training.
 In this case, the circumstances that provoke such an injury are:

 • excessive increase in training loads;